craiglotter/Input-Based-Special-Line-Generator/README.md

-Input-Based-Special-Line-Generator
+Input Based Special Line Generator
 ==================================

 Input Based Special Line Generator is used to generate very similar lines with the only changing content being that which is extracted from an input text file.
 By using the #@# special character sequence as the new line delimiter, hundreds of almost identical lines can be generated, matching inputted terms.

+For example:
+A text file containing the following: bbbb1 aaaa1
+And a construct line as so:
+  this #@# is a special code

+will result in:

+  this bbbb1 is a special code
+  this aaaa1 is a special code

 Created by Craig Lotter, February 2006

+*********************************

+Project Details:

+Coded in Visual Basic .NET using Visual Studio .NET 2003 Implements concepts such as threading, file handling, drag & drop and text manipulation.
+Level of Complexity: Simple